The Garden Grazer

 Instructions

-• Make the dressing: in a small bowl, whisk together all dressing ingredients.
+• Make dressing: In a small bowl, whisk together all dressing ingredients.
+Set aside.

-• Trim ends off green beans and rinse.
-Steam (or boil) for about 3-4 minutes until crisp-tender.
-In a colander, rinse well with cold water to stop cooking, then pat dry.
-Cut green beans into 1 to 2 inch pieces.
+• Prepare beans: Trim the ends off of the green beans.
+Steam (or boil) them for about 3-4 minutes until crisp-tender.
+Then in a colander, rinse them with cold water to stop the cooking.
+Drain well, then cut the green beans into about 1.5-inch pieces.

-• Place onion and green beans in a bowl.
-Drizzle dressing over top and toss to coat.
+• Combine salad: Add cooked, cut green beans to the veggie bowl.
+Pour dressing over the top and toss to coat.

 Notes